 Basic interior wall–framing components, including drywall, plaster, and panel constructions

-In the illustration at right, you can see an interior wall’s basic wall-framing components.
+In the illustration below, you can see an interior wall’s basic wall-framing components.

 Wall studs, typically spaced 16 or 24 inches from center to center, are the vertical supports that run from top to bottom.

 Along the floor, a bottom plate serves as a base; a top plate does the same across the ceiling.
 Both plates are nailed to solid framing.

 At openings, wall studs are doubled at each side, and a header spans the top of the opening.
 Fire blocks run horizontally across the center, adding support and a nailing backer for wall-covering materials.

 Drywall panels are fastened directly to wall studs or to furring strips applied over masonry surfaces using wallboard nails, wallboard screws, or, in some cases, adhesive.
 The joints between panels are hidden by wallboard joint tape and joint compound.
 In some cases, a texture of special topping compound is applied over the entire surface.

 Plaster is made from lime or gypsum, sand, and water and is one of the oldest building materials still in use—in fact, plaster applied to the Egyptian pyramids 4,000 years ago still holds its integrity.

 Today, plaster is applied in three layers: a base coat, a thick coat of plaster for strength, and a finishing coat.

 Plaster can be applied to many surfaces, including wood lath, metal mesh, wallboard, or masonry.

 Some homes may even have ornamental plasterwork formed by hand or cast in molds and applied to walls and ceilings.
 Plaster can be applied in decorative patterns such as swirls and peaks.